-$$g_t = \tau_t^y. \tag{20}$$
+$$g_t = \tau_t^y.
+(20)$$

 The policy maker uses public abatement as its environmental instrument and balances the budget by choice of the lump-sum tax on the young.

+In the unmanaged market economy households maximize lifetime utility subject to a lifetime budget constraint, taking as given factor prices, environmental quality, and public abatement.
+Firms maximize profit by hiring factors of production from the households.
+The government exogenously sets the level of public abatement and uses taxes on the young to finance it.
 For future reference the deterministic overlapping-generations model developed in this section has been summarized in Table 1.
-Equation (T1.1) is obtained by substituting the savings function (with (20) imposed), $\mathbf{s}(w_t - g_t, Q_t, D_t^g)$, into the capital accumulation equation (19).
-Equation (T1.2) is obtained by using (4)-(5) and (12), and substituting the private abatement function, $\mathbf{m}(w_t - g_t, Q_t, D_t^g)$.
+Equation (T1.1) is obtained by substituting the savings function (with (20) imposed), $\mathbf{s}(w_t - g_t, Q_t, D_t^g)$ , into the capital accumulation equation (19).
+Equation (T1.2) is obtained by using (4)-(5) and (12), and substituting the private abatement function, $\mathbf{m}(w_t - g_t, Q_t, D_t^g)$ .
 Equations (T1.3)-(T1.5) restate, respectively, (17), (15), and (12).